-As I’ve been working on my latest book, tentatively titled Money, Sex, Power, and Faith: The Convergence of Culture, I have been weaving my way through the history of our civilization, somewhat following the path left by Charles Eisenstein in his book The Ascent of Humanity.
+As As I was writing Money, Sex, Power, and Faith: The Convergence of Culture, I have been weaving my way through the history of our civilization, somewhat following the path left by Charles Eisenstein in his book The Ascent of Humanity.
 As I read his article in the Huffington Post called “Sustainable Development: Something New or More of the Same,” I again resonated with how unsustainable our economic model of growth for growth’s sake is, especially when you consider how, ultimately, the vast majority of this perceived wealth that we’re using all of our time, energy, and resources to create is going into the bank accounts of an extremely small percentage of the population while so many more struggle, starve, and suffer.
 One might say that the financial hierarchy we continue to build is not too different from the Tower of Babel in both its inherent narcissism and structural instability.

 There is an aberration in the way that we view our economy as something that needs to grow and grow.
 We should be seeing it as something that needs to flow and flow.
 The economy, this mental construct that we’ve created, should not be seen as a way to make money by assuming more debt, but as a means of providing for life to flourish.